Top Online Homeland Security Degree Programs

 Information Security Specialist

-Information security specialists, or analysts, implement cybersecurity measures.
-They take steps to protect organizations’ computer networks and systems.
-That includes monitoring for security breaches, plus installing firewalls and data encryption software.
-These professionals are needed across many industries.
+Info sec specialists implement cyber security measures.
+They take steps to protect computer networks and systems.
+Like how to monitor for security breaches, plus how to install firewalls and data encryption software.
+These pros are in need across many industries.

 Median Salary: $98,350 per year